 The cmd2 project uses Semantic Versioning, which means that any incompatible API changes will be release with a new major version number.
+The public API is documented in the API Reference.

-We recommend that you follow the advice given by the Python Packaging User Guide related to install\requires.
+We recommend that you follow the advice given by the Python Packaging User Guide related to install_requires.
 By setting an upper bound on the allowed version, you can ensure that your project does not inadvertently get installed with an incompatible future version of cmd2.